 The weather may not always be predictable in Ireland during the summer but that doesn’t mean we can’t have fun, and enjoy the many great family events taking place around the country during the holidays.
-From swashbuckling pirates in Baltimore, to strawberries in Wexford, to curiosities in Dublin, here are 21 fun family festivals and events in Ireland for Summer 2017.
+From swashbuckling pirates in Baltimore, to an exciting marine festival in Galway, to curiosities in Dublin, here are 21 fun family festivals and events in Ireland for Summer 2018.
 Who knows, maybe the sun will even shine!

 #2.
 Bloom in the Park, Dublin

 Ireland’s largest gardening, food and family event, Bloom in the Park is back this year at Dublin’s Phoenix Park in Dublin City this June Bank Holiday weekend.
 Families visiting the event this year will once again be entertained by the outdoor entertainment stage and highly enjoyable and educational Kids Zone.

 All pirates (past and present) are invited to celebrate and commemorate the demise of 108 settlers taken away as slaves by Algerian Pirates on 20 June 1631 at the Baltimore Pirate Festival this June.
 Highlights includes visits to the thirteenth century fully restored O’Driscoll Castle, pirate dress competition, pirate boat trips, a family treasure hunt, and pirate bouncy castles and games.

 #4.
 Cork Midsummer Festival, Cork

 Cork Midsummer Festival is Cork’s largest annual multi-disciplinary arts festival for all ages along the banks of the river Lee, with many national and international theatre and music events, and the return of family favourite, Picnic in the Park.

 When: June 15th – 24th 2017